Accessing GPU/CPU powered instances

 You can also connect to the instance through Jetbrains DataSpell.

-- Copy your instance JupyterLab URL using right-click menu.
+- Copy your instance JupyterLab URL using right-click on jupyter button and copying link address.

 - From DataSpell Extentions -> add New Jupyter Connection